front-commerce/developers.front-commerce.com/source/docs/reference/cli.md

 These commands should be launched from your project's root directory.
 This can be done by:
 * Using npm scripts (just like [front-commerce-skeleton/package.json](https://gitlab.com/front-commerce/front-commerce-skeleton/blob/master/package.json#L7))
-* Prefexing the commands with `npx` which will call the `front-commerce` bin in your project
+* Prefixing the commands with `npx` which will call the `front-commerce` bin in your project

 ## `front-commerce help`